openshift/insights-operator/docs/gathered-data.md

 * Id in config: oauths

-## ClusterOperators
+## ClusterOperatorPodsAndEvents

-collects all the ClusterOperators definitions and their resources.
-It finds degraded Pods for degraded cluster operators or that lives at the Cluster Operator's namespace, to collect:
+collects all the ClusterOperators degraded Pods for degraded cluster operators or that lives at the Cluster Operator's namespace, to collect:

 - Pod definitions
 - Previous and current Pod Container logs (when available)
 - Namespace Events

+* Location of pods in archive: config/pod/
+* Location of events in archive: events/
+* Id in config: operators_pods_and_events
+* Spec config for CO resources since versions:
+  * 4.6.16+
+  * 4.7+

+## ClusterOperators

+collects all the ClusterOperators definitions and their resources.

 The Kubernetes api https://github.com/openshift/client-go/blob/master/config/clientset/versioned/typed/config/v1/clusteroperator.go#L62
 Response see https://docs.openshift.com/container-platform/4.3/rest_api/index.html#clusteroperatorlist-v1config-openshift-io

 * Location of operators in archive: config/clusteroperator/
 * See: docs/insights-archive-sample/config/clusteroperator
-* Location of pods in archive: config/pod/
-* Location of events in archive: events/
 * Id in config: operators
 * Spec config for CO resources since versions:
   * 4.6.16+